randyleonard99/digitalframeworks-spring2020/README.md

 Your grade will be made up of three components:

-* 20%: Class attendance and participation, including presenting data stories when I call on you to do so
+* 35%: Class attendance and participation, including presenting data stories when I call on you to do so
-* 50%: Assignments
+* 45%: Assignments
-* 30%: Final project
+* 20%: Final project

 #### Assignment grading scale:
-* A: publishable with minimal edits
+* A: strong work which shows unique perspective and ernest effort, publishable with minimal edits.
+The kind of work from someone I'd recommend for a job or promotion.
-* B: publishable with significant edits
+* B: decent work, showing some effort or decent success, publishable with significant edits.
+The kind of work that would be considered getting by at a job.
-* C: would need reporter’s revision to be published
+* C: work that is wanting -- lacking effort or ingenuity and would need reporter’s revision to be published.
+This type of work does not lead to job security.
    * You can not get more than a C on an assignment if there are factual errors.
-* D: unpublishable, even with edits
+* D: unpublishable work, even with edits.
+This would be work that is clearly not prefessional caliber.
 * F: did not complete work as assigned